sap-tutorials/Tutorials/tutorials/xsa-tenant-db-space/xsa-tenant-db-space.md

 ---
-title: XS Advanced development - Configure a Space to develop on a tenant database
+title: Configure a Space to Develop on a Tenant Database (XS Advanced)
-description: Assign a tenant database to a space
+description: Assign a tenant database to a space.
 primary_tag: products>sap-hana
 tags: [  tutorial>beginner, products>sap-hana, products>sap-hana\,-express-edition, products>sap-web-ide ]
+time: 15
 ---

 ## Prerequisites
- - **Proficiency:** Beginner
- - You have created a tenant database as explained on [this guide](https://www.sap.com/developer/tutorials/hxe-ua-dbfundamentals-tenantdb.html)
+ - You have created a tenant database as explained on [this guide](https://www.sap.com/developer/tutorials/hxe-ua-dbfundamentals-tenantdb.html).
- - You have a space to assign the tenant database to or created one as explained on [this tutorial](https://www.sap.com/developer/tutorials/xsa-setup-new-space.html)
+ - You have a space to assign the tenant database to or created one as explained on [this tutorial](https://www.sap.com/developer/tutorials/xsa-setup-new-space.html).
- - You have the proper administration rights
+ - You have the proper administration rights.

 ## Details
 ### You will learn
-This tutorial will show you how to assign a tenant database to a space using the SAP HANA Service Broker in the Administration Cockpit.
+  - How to assign a tenant database to a space using the SAP HANA Service Broker in the Administration Cockpit

-### Time to Complete
-**15 Min**

 ---